We're happy that you chose Scroll Translations for translating and managing your Confluence content in multiple languages.

 - Select a target language in the language picker.
-In this example, the default language for the space is German (as you can see, the original content is in German), and the target language is English:
+In this example, the default language for the space is English and the target language is German:

-- To get translating, click the Translate button (this replaces the Edit button in target language pages).
+- To start translating, click the Translate button (this replaces the Edit button in non-default language pages).
 You'll see that the normal Confluence editor has been replaced by a side-by-side translation editor, with the source language on the left and the target language on the right:

 Let's 'translate' the page by entering Translated title for the title, and Translated content for the content.

 In order to speed up the translation process and not to have to recreate the layout, macros or tables, select Copy to translation in the original language side bar to paste it into the translation editor on the right.

 Any content present in the translation editor will be overwritten by the original language, but you can undo it by selecting Undo or using Command/Control + Z.

 - Now, that the structure was copied, just replace the text within the page with its translation: